LavanyaVajpayee/expense-tracker/README.md

 Cloudinary

-//explain where we have defibed apis category in transactionModal description box in transactionModal
+//explain where we have defibed apis

+BUGS:

+1. Other category in transactionModal
+2. description box in transactionModal
+3. No transactions showing in statistics page
+4. splash screen not visible
+5. UI/UX
+6. convert icon to button on the customs tab
+7. make the custom footer lower
+8. build APK